swiftlang/swift-evolution/proposals/0354-regex-literals.md

 // regex: Regex<(Substring, identifier: Substring, hex: Substring)>
 ```

-Forward slashes are a regex term of art.
-They are used as the delimiters for regex literals in, e.g., Perl, JavaScript and Ruby.
+Forward slashes are a regex term of art, predating their use in modern languages literals.
+They are also used in, e.g., Perl, JavaScript and Ruby.
+They have clear aesthetic value for use cases where there are no contained unescaped `/`s present.

 Perl and Ruby additionally allow for [user-selected delimiters](https://perldoc.perl.org/perlop#Quote-and-Quote-like-Operators) to avoid having to escape any slashes inside a regex.
 For that purpose, we propose the extended literal `#/.../#`.

 An extended literal, `#/.../#`, avoids the need to escape forward slashes within the regex.
 It allows an arbitrary number of balanced `#` characters around the literal and escape.
 When the opening delimiter is followed by a new line, it supports a multi-line literal where whitespace is non-semantic and line-ending comments are ignored.